ajayyadava/JavaConcurrency/README.md

 ### Semaphore
 - Semaphores and concept of lock ownership
 - Semaphores like a CountdownLatch
+- Controlling access to a pool of resources using Semaphores

 ### CountDownLatch
 - Demonstrate that countdown is just a count and not necessarily number of